BraianStrak/personal-website/documentation.md

 * Social media links, github link, contact information

-### Layout designs

-I want a nice animation when switching between the three pages, could do this instead of the scrolling

 ### Colour scheme

 I am going for a blue colour scheme, thanks coolors.co!